 Where Our WWOOFers Come From

-The international element permeates the atmosphere here – the fantastic food, the open-minded conversations, the whole culture of the place.
+The international element permeates the atmosphere here – the fantastic food, the sharing of ideas and experience, the whole culture of the place.
 Several people from overseas have commented, “This is not typical England,” in a good way, we hope!

 Projects our volunteers have helped with, or even initiated and run, include the barn decking (thanks Tom), the round-oak railings around the barn and various handrails, beautiful gates, Woodhenge (thanks Rees, Graham, Max & Matthieu), the Shower Cabin & compost Loo (thanks Dave & Iona), the Chilean pond of curses! (thanks Jesu, Carlos – and Veronica for the calmer phase 2!), the compost bins (thanks Julia & Neil) & preparing beds (gracias Sergio & Marta), woodland work and hedgelaying (thanks Dom, Dave, Steve, Pete Rowe at al) the strimming & scything (cheers Toby!), Dave’s new workshop ( thanks to the multi-talented Jaryd) – and the endless planting, weeding, picking, bagging, labelling, cooking and bottling (thanks to all especially Iona, Helen, Verena, Doug, Charlotte et al).

 Thank you Bronwyn for reminding us to talk to the trees, thank Cotna’s amazing water & listen to the earth more deeply.
 And finally, WWOOFER of the year (and possibly lifetime) prize must go to the wonderful Matteo who has immersed himself into Cotna Eco Retreat and family life for a whole year, with unfailing positivity, humour, kindness and endless hard work in the veg gardens – thank you so much!